FlipEnergy/redesigned-garbanzo/README.md

 ### Deploy using concourse
 If you wish to deploy the latest version of the app + helm chart, simply go to this [link](http://garbanzo-concourse.duckdns.org/teams/main/pipelines/build-and-deploy/jobs/deploy-to-k8s), login with creds found on line `localUsers: <username>:<password>` in the output of `helm secrets view helm_charts/concourse/secrets.concourse-creds.yaml | grep localUsers` and hit the `+` button on the top right to trigger another run (which would likely be a no-op since it's already the latest deployed).

+### Deploying from scratch
+Let's say we want to nuke whole project and redeploy it.
+The only thing that we cannot really delete because I manually added was the GPG key secret, so I'm gonna avoid deleting namespaces, or more specifically, the concourse secret gpg-key.
+Aside from that, we can go thru the steps below to delete everything running.

+1. We can uninstall all the helm charts by change the `enabled` flag in `helmsman_dsf.yml` to `false`, which means helm uninstall will be run on each of them.
+2. once step 1 is done, we can run the same deploy command from local: `make deploy`
+3. delete the PVCs with `kubectl -n postgresql delete pvc/data-postgresql-postgresql-primary-0 pvc/data-postgresql-read-0` and `kubectl -n concourse delete pvc/data-concourse-postgresql-0`
+4. at this point the only thing left is the secret gpg-key we want to keep, so let's bring everything back up
+5. to setup everything again with a clean slate, revert your change to `helmsman_dsf.yml` so everything is enabled and just run `GARBANZO_TAG=$(git rev-parse --short origin/main) make deploy`
+6. Due to the database reset, the concourse pipeline is gone, so if you want that back, run `make pipeline` and loging with the creds from `helm secrets view helm_charts/concourse/secrets.concourse-creds.yaml | grep localUsers`
+7. You should see the [pipeline](http://garbanzo-concourse.duckdns.org/teams/main/pipelines/build-and-deploy) now there but in a paused state.
+Feel free to click the triangle play button on the top right to unpause it after logging in.

 ## Misc Info Dump